razor92100/Formator/README.md

     - Get a resume of the string with `getResume()`
     - Check if your string has no forbidden char with `checkForChar()`
     - Delete useless whitespaces in your string with `cleanString

+The simple following command will install `knp-menu` into your project.
+It also add a new entry in your `composer.json` and update the `composer.lock` as well.